Neural Projected Quantum Dynamics: a systematic study

 \subsection{Small-scale experiments}

-Before presenting results for large system sizes, we validate our method against exact diagonalization results on a $4 \times 4$ lattice, which is small enough to permit exact calculations but still large enough for MC sampling to be non-trivial.
-We consider a quench dynamics in which the system is initialized in the paramagnetic ground state at $h = \infty$, and evolved under a finite transverse field of strength $h = 2h_c$.
-For these simulations, we use a complex Convolutional Neural Network (CNN) architecture with $\bm\Theta = (5,4,3;3)$, as described in \cref{app:CNN}.
+Before presenting results for large system sizes, we validate our method against exact diagonalization results on a $4 \times 4$ lattice: small enough to allow simulating the exact dynamics but large enough for MC sampling to be non-trivial.
+We consider the quench dynamics in which the system is initialized in the paramagnetic ground state at $h = \infty$, and evolved under a finite transverse field of strength $h = 2h_c$.
+For these simulations we adopt the Convolutional Neural Network (CNN) ansatz described in \cref{app:CNN}.

 We compare several integration schemes: S-LPE-3, S-PPE-3 (third-order in $\dd t$), and S-LPE-2, S-PPE-2 (second-order in $\dd t$).
-We intentionally choose a fixed step size of $h\dd t = 3 \times 10^{-2}$ too big for product schemes of second order to accurately approximate the dynamics at hand.
-This choice allow us to underscore the advantages of our higher-order schemes.
-Optimizations are solved using the autonomous damping strategies in \cref{sec:auto_damping}.
+We intentionally choose a fixed step size of $h\dd t = 3 \times 10^{-2}$, too big for product schemes of second order to accurately approximate the dynamics at hand, to underscore the advantages of our higher-order schemes.
+Optimizations are performed using NGD and the autonomous damping strategies detailed in \cref{sec:auto_damping}.